bronson/gird/README.md

 Gird adds checksums next to each file so those corruptions can be found soon after they happen instead of years later by accident.

-Gird generates hashes for every file in a directory tree and stores them in a file named Girdsums.
-It then recursively processes all subdirectories.
+Gird generates hashes for every file in a directory and stores them in a file named Girdsums.
+All subdirectories are processed too.
-Later, Gird will check these hashes and verify that the contents of the files are identical to when they were first girded.
+Later, Gird can check these hashes and verify that the contents of the files are identical to when they were first girded.

 ## BRAND NEW BRAND NEW BRAND NEW